Harvard station: Current station

 The Church Street secondary entrance to the new station opened on September 6, 1983.
 The main lobby and the new Harvard Square headhouse opened on March 2, 1985.

-(The reconstructed former headhouse had been returned to the square and occupied by Out of Town News in 1984.)
+The reconstructed former headhouse was returned to the square and occupied by Out of Town News in 1984.)
+Since its reopening, the Harvard Square Subway Kiosk has been occupied by several different news retailers, until it was rededicated as a public information and art gallery space.

 The artworks at Harvard and the three new stations were dedicated on May 3, 1985.